 Home to Labuan’s biggest and most luxurious private homes, the roads surrounding Pantai Pancur Hitam have well landscaped and decorated pathways.

-Over here you’ll find rows of market stalls offering treats such as fresh coconuts, chicken wings, popcorn and other mouth-watering local delicacies and knick-knacks.
+Over here you’ll find rows of market stalls offering treats such as fresh coconuts, chicken wings, popcorn and other mouth-watering local delicacies and snacks.

-Further south is Pantai Layang-Layangan, a sandy beach great for relaxing and basking in the sun with the calming resonance of waves continuously lapping the shore.
+Further south is Pantai Layang-Layangan, a white sandy beach great for relaxing with the calming resonance of waves continuously lapping the shore.

 Pantai Layang-Layangan is especially popular during weekends.
 Cycling paths and picnic tables are shaded by leafy trees.
 Food stalls can also be found here with live musical bands often performing on the weekends.

 Horse riding and cycling are popular leisure activities in this area.
-Here, you will pass by the cosy and rustic Labuan homestay of Kampung Sungai Labu.
-The Peace Park and Surrender Point are also situated close by.
+Nearby is the rustic Labuan homestay of Kampung Sungai Labu.
+The Peace Park and Surrender Point are also situated just round the corner from here.

 Pantai Tanjung Aru

-Located on the east coast of Labuan, Pantai Tanjung Aru is a beautiful stretch of beach near some of the best seafood restaurants on the island.
+Situated on the east coast of Labuan, Pantai Tanjung Aru is a beautiful stretch of beach that is home to popular seafood restaurants and eateries such as Anjung Ketam Tanjung Aru and Anjung Selera Ikan Bakar Labuan.